ajeferson/CrazyTrain/README.md

-# Crazy Roller Wagon
+# Crazy Wagon
-This is the Operational Systems Threads project, the Crazy Roller Coaster project, in which passengers can take a trip on a roller coaster according to the following rules:
+This is the Operational Systems Threads project, the Crazy Roller Coaster project, in which passengers can take a trip on wagon.
-Soon...